 Today is Wednesday, October 14, 2020.
 The human body has approximately 640 muscles and 206 bones in an adult.
-It is designed to move.
+Humans are designed to move.

 For the month of October, we share Workout Wednesday.

 If you find yourself sitting for much of the day, now is a good time to start creating your list of physical activities you can do that interrupt your seated time to boost your health.
 Keep the list on your desk, or on the wall so you can see it regularly as a reminder.
 Pick at least 1 or 2 to include every day.
 Here are 10 examples to get you started.
 Keep adding to your list.

 - Stand up every hour and at every commercial or break.
 Every time you stand up and sit down, you are squatting.

 - Every time you pick up your mobile phone, get up.
 If you talk on the phone, then walk or pace.

 - In the middle of a long stretch of work, when your mind is losing focus, reset with wall push-ups or push-ups on the floor.